pesterhazy/presumably/posts/fixmes.md

 date-published: 2020-07-13
 ---

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that the linter will block the merge of any pull request containing the string FIXME.
-"This rule is ill-considered", he cried out, exasperated, "We are lying to ourselves - these things still need to be fixed!"
+"This rule is ill-considered", he cried out, exasperated.
+It's fair to say he didn't like the linter ruler.

-My friend clearly felt that the CI rule mandating the removal of the string was curtailing his freedom.
-But while it's true that our practice of blocking merges on FIXMEs is unorthodox, I've found that the judicious use of this simple convention can improve effectiveness both on a team and individual level.
-In this post, I will make the case for automatically enforced FIXMEs as a tool that can help us become better developers.
+I obviously didn't do a good job explaining the reasons behind our rule.
+Our treatment of FIXMEs is unorthodox, but there's a story behind it.
+In my experience, treating FIXMEs as merge blockers is an effective measure against cognitive overload.
+In this post, I will make another attempt at explaining why automatically enforced FIXMEs are so effective.

 # The meaning of codetags